GPUthesteve/AS_A333_P3D_Patch/readme.md

 1. Navigate to `SimObjects\Airplanes\Aerosoft A333 RR Professional`, you will see a panel folder (named `panel` as you might know), go in it
 2. replace `asc.cfg` with the one you gotfrom here

-# Reworked Fonts
+# Reworked Display Font
-yes, as it sounds. simply reinstall fonts by given ones or replace those fonts in `c:\windows\fonts`
+yes, as it sounds.
+I use flybywire's airbus display font for replacement. works well simply reinstall fonts by given ones or replace those fonts in `c:\windows\fonts`

 # Bug Reports
 simply raise an issue like you'd do on normal github opensource repo.